guardian/engineering-performance-framework/management/senior-engineering-manager.md

         </ul>
         <li>Health</li>
         <ul>
-        <li>Participate in definining key metrics for systems owned by team</li>
+        <li>Participate in defining key metrics for systems owned by team</li>
         <li>Ensure team monitors key metrics for systems owned by team</li>
         <li>Evaluate and decide time to spend on health each quarter</li>
         <li>Demonstrate improvements on specific key metrics</li>